 This activity is the most important element of the entire fulfillment process whether electronic or manual.

-The CIGA related to the Service Centre Business is as follows:
+The CIGA related with the Service Centre Business is as follows:

 This activity refers to providing consultancy or other administrative services to a foreign entity.